-The Nutrition Coalition is a nonprofit advocacy organization working to strengthen national nutrition policy so that it is founded upon a comprehensive body of conclusive science, and where that science is absent, to encourage additional research.
+The Nutrition Coalition is a non-partisan, nonprofit organization that aims to educate the public and policy makers about the need to strengthen national nutrition policy so that it is founded upon a comprehensive body of conclusive science, and where that science is absent, to encourage additional research.

 The Coalition launched in October 2015 out of concern that the Dietary Guidelines for Americans have not been able to stem the growing tide of obesity and diabetes in America.
 The Guidelines do not appear to reflect the most conclusive and current science available.
 The Coalition believes that a thorough and transparent process for developing new guidelines is needed to ensure that dietary advice to Americans is based on rigorous science.
 Towards this end, the Coalition will educate policy makers, stakeholders, and the public.

 The overall goal of the Nutrition Coalition is to advocate for national nutrition policy that both preserves good health and fights the major nutrition-related diseases of our time.

 Specific goals include:

 - Educating policy makers, stakeholders, and the public about the need for conclusive science that can, among other things, combat obesity and diabetes;